ryansobol/frozen/README.md

 ##### `new Frozen.Model(attributes, force = false)`

-To create an instance of a model, simply pass in key-value attributes.
+Return a new model with the given key-value attributes.

 ```coffee
 model = new Frozen.Model({ name: 'Elsa', role: 'queen' })